astronomer/astro-docs/enterprise/next/01_get-started/01_quickstart.md

 $ astro auth login BASEDOMAIN
 ```

-You'll be prompted to authenticate and select the Workspace that you want to log in to.
+You'll be prompted to authenticate and select the Workspace that you want to operate in.

-The first user to log in will become the System Admin.
+The first user to log in to the Astronomer platform will become a System Admin.
 Additional users can be added from the Astronomer UI.
 For more information on Astronomer's users and permissions model, read [Manage Users on Astronomer Enterprise](/docs/enterprise/stable/manage-astronomer/manage-platform-users/).

 ## Step 8: Create an Airflow Deployment